2016 Indonesian Police PZL M28 Skytruck crash: Search and rescue

 Immediately after the crash, debris began to float to the surface.
 At 12:30 local time, fishermen from Kijang recovered a blue piece of debris suspected from the aircraft.
 They also recovered several seats and personal belongings.
 Body parts were also found.
 The fishermen stated that they found the debris around 40 nmi from Kijang, the seat capital of Tanjung Pinang.

 A search and rescue team was immediately assembled by the National Search and Rescue Agency.

 Tanjung Pinang's SAR team deployed two of its boats to search for the wreckage of the aircraft.
 The search was led by the Head of Riau Islands Regional Police.
 Police had also deployed four boats in response to the crash.
 The Indonesian Navy also sent its ships in response to the crash, the KRI Cucut and the KRI Pattimura.
 Search team members stated that they had only found several personal belongings from the victims, including photos of the passengers of the aircraft.
 The search and rescue effort was hampered by bad weather.
 The head of the operation Sam Budigusdian stated that the operation was stalled as no aircraft was allowed to fly due to the inclement weather.
 In addition, communications in the area were limited.

 Mutilated bodies and a full body were found near the crash site at 17:55 local time along with an oil slick at a depth of 24 m.

 The following day another three ships, from the Indonesian customs service, joined the operation.
 The search and rescue operation became an international effort, as Singapore joined the operation with an aircraft and a helicopter.
 Investigators from National Transportation Safety Committee (NTSC) also joined the search.
 According to the head of the National Search and Rescue Agency, at least 300 personnel and 15 ships were involved in the search and rescue operation.

 The search area was widened to 200 sqnmi.
 Officials stated that the search area was focused around Mantang and Kijang.
-The location of the detected oil slick on 3 December was pin pointed by officials.
+The location of the detected oil slick on 3 December was pinpointed by officials.
 An analysis by officials revealed that the sea where the aircraft had crashed was shallow, at a depth of 23–32 m.